 Dr Milojevic obtained his MSc in Mechanical Engineering and Automatic Control in 1995 at the Faculty of Technical Sciences, University of Novi Sad (Serbia), where he also finished his Magister and PhD studies in 2002 and 2008 respectively.
 He became a Full Professor in 2018 at the University of Novi Sad.

-Since October 2018 he has been employed by Newcastle University where he works as a Senior Research Associate on the ReLib Project.
+Since October 2018 he has been employed by Newcastle University where he works as a Senior Research Associate on the ReLiB Project.

-Dr Milojevicโs interests lie within fields of LiBโs thermal behaviour FEA modelling, ununiformed ageing of the LiBs from EV battery packs and LiB safety.
+Dr Milojevicโs interests lie within the fields of LiBโs thermal behaviour FEA modelling, ununiformed ageing of the LiBs from EV battery packs and LiB safety.

 Dr Daniel Reed